hassanowner/Js-Tasking/README.md

 - **Session Storage (Per Tab Storage)**
   Session Storage (temporary tab data, auto-restore, auto-clear)
 ---
+## How to Use 🚧
+1. Open each JavaScript file in your preferred editor.
+2. Read the comments and instructions for each task.
+3. Run the code in **browser console** or **Node.js** to see outputs.
+4. Modify and experiment with the code to understand the concepts better.

 ## Purpose 📚
 This repository is a **learning and revision toolkit**.
 It is designed for: